Friends on a pilgrimage

 Short and long trips

-You can plan for both shorter and longer trips.
-Public transport is available many places along the different pilgrim paths to Trondheim, so you should easily be able to plan to take a week or a long weekend walk along the path.
+You can choose how far you want to walk.
+Public transport is available many places along the different pilgrim paths, so you should easily be able to plan to take a week or a long weekend walk along the path.
 More and more people have discovered this opportunity.
 Among them are pilgrim walkers Mari Sveen Kvam and Anne Helseth Udal, who we meet at the historic Budsjord pilgrim farm right before they embark on the stretch across the Dovre Mountains.

 “We have been friends for over 30 years, ever since we were students,” they say.